Katsute/Baruch-CIS-2300/README.md

 ---

-These assignments are posted here as guides.
-Please read the comments to understand the code rather than just copying and pasting.
+These assignments are posted here as guides. **Do not just copy and paste**, please read the comments to understand the code.